How To Turn Off 5G & 5 Reasons You Might Want To

 On Android:

-These instructions are applicable to the most recent Samsung phones, the Samsung Galaxy S21, Samsung Galaxy S21 FE, Samsung Galaxy S21 Ultra, Samsung Galaxy S22, Samsung Galaxy S22 Ultra, and Galaxy Z which are the first Samsung devices to support 5G.
-These steps will be applicable to other 5 G-enabled Android phones as well.
+These instructions apply to the most recent Samsung phones, the Samsung Galaxy S21, Samsung Galaxy S21 FE, Samsung Galaxy S21 Ultra, Samsung Galaxy S22, Samsung Galaxy S22 Ultra, and Galaxy Z, the first Samsung devices to support 5G.
+These steps will apply to other 5 G-enabled Android phones as well.

 1. Open the “Settings” app